WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 This label is not shared with anyone, it is only stored locally on your computer.

 3. Write a long and random password and _back it up_.
-It encrypts your secrets, and you will need it every time you want to spend bitcoin from this wallet, or recover your wallet.<br>
+It encrypts your secrets, and you will need it every time you want to spend bitcoin from this wallet, or recover your wallet.

 If you are uncertain about how to create a secure password, refer to [Password basics](/using-wasabi/WalletGeneration.md#password-basics) and [Password Best Practices](/using-wasabi/PasswordBestPractices.md) for helpful information.